-There are 4 levels of DBS checks.
-The most comprehensive and powerful is the Enhanced and Enhanced with barred List DBS.
+There are four levels of DBS checks.
+The most comprehensive are the Enhanced DBS check and the Enhanced DBS check with barred list, which are used for roles involving work with children or vulnerable adults.

 DBS (Disclosure and Barring Service) enhanced checks play a vital role in ensuring the safety of individuals in employment.
 This comprehensive guide aims to answer common questions about enhanced DBS checks.
 All while delivering a deeper understanding of their purpose, application process, and importance.